 Combine sugar and vinegar in small, non-reactive saucepan over low heat.
 Once sugar is dissolved add spices.
 Simmer gently, do not boil, for several minutes to meld flavors.

 Pack sliced cucumbers and onions tightly into jar; if you do not have a gallon container feel free to use several quart jars.
-Pour pickling liquid and spices into container leaving 1 to 2 inches of headspace.
+Pour pickling liquid and spices into container leaving 1 to 2 inches (so you can stuff in more cukes!) of head-space.
 Cap jars.
 Reserve any leftover liquid.
 Let jar(s) sit at room temperature.

 Most likely you will discover you have not packed jars fully and the cucumbers and onions will rise leaving more space.
 Add more of the vegetables to fill, top off with reserved pickling juice and place in refrigerator.
 I usually hide them in the back and let them rest a few days so the vegetables have time to absorb the pickling flavor.
 Open and enjoy!